Logo for Piano Play It

 Eyal and me during our piano lesson

-What's so great about the piano lessons is that once you've learned a certain subject I'll direct you to free piano sheets the involve this subject so you'll be learning and playing all the time.
+What's so great about the piano notes lessons is that once you've learned a certain subject I'll direct you to free piano sheets the cover this subject so you'll be learning to play the piano efficiently.

 1. The Beginning